Well I got a little package from the lovely people at War bases today.

 Not really a super large force, but enough to have a small army.
 Don’t ask me about points, I haven’t got a clue and honestly I just got what would look good on the table.

-Basically pikes, shit, swordsmen etc. oh and a medium artillery piece.
+Basically pikes, shot, swordsmen etc. oh and a medium artillery piece.
 Well Florence was rich.

 Anyway I decided I needed more Flags.
 So off to the fabulous Pete’s Flags on eBay.
 I came across two sheets one a Florentine Mercenary set and the other from the Florentine League at the battle of Anghiari.